vejeta/conquer/richard-caley-utilities/README.md

 See `LICENSE` file for complete terms.

+### Contact Attempts

+In September 2025, we attempted to contact Richard Caley through the University of Edinburgh Alumni Services to request explicit permission for GPL relicensing.
+Due to data protection policies, the university was unable to provide contact information or forward messages.
+This preservation effort proceeds under his original permissive license terms, using his code exactly as he intended: freely shared with full attribution and source code availability.

 ## About Richard Caley

 Richard Caley was a researcher at the University of Edinburgh's Centre for Speech Technology Research (CSTR), where he made significant contributions to computational linguistics and speech synthesis technology.
 He was a key contributor to the Festival Speech Synthesis System, an influential open-source text-to-speech platform that became widely used in research and industry.